supavish-punchun/Grab/README.md

 # Grab
 This is step by step instruction on how to evaluate my model with test dataset.

-1. Open Ten.ipynb in jupyter notebook
+1. Open Ten2.ipynb in jupyter notebook
 2. Run Import packages and functions
 3. Scroll down to Test and import your test data
 4. import my_model3.h5 model